CSC207-2022F-UofT/course-project-group-140-q-a-forum/README.md

 All of the information of the Report object, once created, are immutable.
 ## 2. Use cases
+## 2.1 Course use case
+The course use case provides interface to create, modify, and delete course information.
+It has following functions:
+* addCourse()
+Function **addCourse()** takes in the course information and attempt to create the course and return *true*.
+If the course already exist, do nothing and return *false*.

+* modifyCourse()
+Function **modifyCourse()** takes in the course information and attempt to modify the course and return *true*.
+If the course does not exist, do nothing and return *false*.

+* deleteCourse()
+Function **deleteCourse()** takes some in the course information and attempt to create the course and return *true*.
+If the course information does not match, do nothing and return *false*.

+## 2.2

 ## 3. Controllers
 ## 4. Graphical User Interface